-The dining room itself, where glass windows rakishly slant outward at the angle of 1950s tailfins, is a blast from the past: faded yellow walls covered with decades of newspaper clippings and a gallery of equine portraits, green-and-orange pumpkin-colored upholstered booths at boomerang-pattern Formica tables.
+Glass windows rakishly slant outward at the angle of 1950s tailfins at the Silver Skillet.
+The place is a blast from the past: faded yellow walls covered with decades of newspaper clippings and a gallery of equine portraits, green-and-orange pumpkin-colored upholstered booths at boomerang-pattern Formica tables.
 A sign above one booth advises, “Use a little sugar and stir like hell.
 We don’t mind the noise.”

 Beyond the excellent diner food, we love the Silver Skillet for its ambience.
 This is a true-blue diner, with professional waitresses who give no quarter and present the check along with your meal.
 The clientele includes Atlantans from all walks of life.
 Rich and poor, famous and unknown, politicians wanting to look normal and average Joes seeking a square meal all make themselves right at home in these old booths.